cjlh/fb-archive-browser/README.md

 2. Unzip the archive downloaded from Facebook and place the unzipped folder into the `data` directory

-3. Run the program by launching `main.py` with Python from the terminal:
+3. Run the program by launching `main.py` with Python 3
-	1.  `cd path/to/this/directory`
-	2.	`cd src`
-	3.  `python main.py`

 ### How can I trust this software with my Facebook data?